-Filing documents comprise a notification form and supporting documentation.
+Filing documents comprise an online notification form and supporting documentation.
 A high level of detail is required.
 Even if the parties to a transaction have no overlapping market share, the KPPU still expects the notifying party to provide information on the products, competitors, customers and suppliers of the parties involved in the transaction.
-The KPPU also, in principle, expects to see relevant corporate documents and audited financial reports of the parties and their affiliates.
+The KPPU also, in principle, expects to see relevant corporate documents of the transacting parties and audited financial reports of the transacting parties, ultimate parent entity of the acquirer its controlled subsidiaries with sales or assets in Indonesia and the target's controlled subsidiaries with sales or assets in Indonesia that includes estimated market share of the parties involved in the transaction, the markets affected by the transaction, and the benefits of the transaction for the parties.

-The notifying party will need to grant power of attorney (notarised and consularised if signed abroad) to the legal representatives preparing the filing for the KPPU.
+The notifying party will need to grant power of attorney (notarised and consularised or apostilled if signed abroad) to the legal representatives submitting the filing on behalf of the notifying party to the KPPU.

-The notifying party will also need to submit a business plan containing an industry analysis, the management strategy for the next three to five years, an impact analysis (of transactions, market share, markets affected or the benefits of the transaction) and a summary of the transaction.
-The business plan, particularly the transaction impact analysis, should be prepared by an economist.
+The notifying party will also need to submit a business plan for the next five years, an impact analysis of transactions containing the estimated market share, markets affected and the benefits of the transaction) and a summary of the transaction.